infracost/docs/docs/integrations/environment_variables.md

 The currency ([ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes)) prices should be converted to.
 Defaults to USD.
 This is only used by the `infracost breakdown` and `diff` commands.
 The `output` command uses the currency from the Infracost JSON file.

+### INFRACOST_ENABLE_DASHBOARD
+Can be set to `true` to enable the Infracost Dashboard, which provides an easy way of [sharing reports](/docs/features/share_links.md)

 ### INFRACOST_LOG_LEVEL
+Controls the log verbosity level.
 Can be set to `info` or `warn` in CI/CD systems to reduce noise, or `debug` to troubleshoot.
 Turns off spinners in output.

 ### INFRACOST_SKIP_UPDATE_CHECK
 Set to `true` to skip the Infracost update check; can be useful in CI/CD systems.
 We regularly add support for new resources so we recommend watching our repo for releases: goto the [repo](https://github.com/infracost/infracost) page, click on the Watch button > select Custom > Releases and click on Apply.
 Be sure to upgrade regularly.